Brum3ns/keypin/README.md

 # keypin
 Keypin is a lightweight and highly customization tool, built to bypass forbidden pages.
-It supports the most common bypass techniques and also adjust theses techniques for a result.
+It supports the most common bypass techniques and also combined/adjust theses techniques for ore deep testing.

 ## Features

 * Friendly configuration and customaziation